oisinmulvihill/handy-setups/README.rst

 ups I'm using which I can make public.
 This should help others interested in Puppet and Vagrant.
 It maybe even inspire them to improve my puppet knowledge.

 Vagrant is great for managing virtual machine images.
-I use it in addition to Puppet which provisions (sets up) dependancies and project specifics.
+I use it with Puppet which provisions dependancies and project specifics.
 Puppet modules and manifest files provides the technical "how to" needed to create and re-create a specific set up.
 More generally, this approach can allow a team of developers to share a common environment.
 Which can save countless man hours of set up.
 The automated set up allows you to concentrate on development and not the annoying business of environment set up.

 Quick Start